• DNDi_Logo_No-Tagline_Full Colour

 How do you get visceral leishmaniasis?

-• Insect bites: Leishmania parasites are transmitted through the bites of infected female phlebotomine sandflies
+• Visceral leishmaniasis is caused by Leishmania parasites that are transmitted through the bites of infected female phlebotomine sandflies.

 What are the symptoms of visceral leishmaniasis?